codepath/android_guides/Polishing-a-UI-Tips-and-Tools.md

  3. Use **Proper Icons and Colorful Images** - Use images, icons and backgrounds for your UIs leveraging resources like [MaterialDesignIcons](http://materialdesignicons.com/), [IconFinder](https://www.iconfinder.com/), [iconmonstr](http://iconmonstr.com/), [NounProject](http://thenounproject.com/), [flickr](https://www.flickr.com/search/) and [Google Image Search](http://www.google.com/imghp) to locate relevant assets.
 Adhere carefully to the [iconography style guidelines](http://developer.android.com/design/style/iconography.html) for Android
  4. Review **Typography** - Check out the [typography guide](http://developer.android.com/design/style/typography.html) to understand the common font types for Android apps and default type colors and sizes.
 See the [calligraphy library](https://github.com/chrisjenx/Calligraphy) for easy custom fonts.
  5. Apply **backgrounds and borders** to views and layouts - Use [[shape and layer drawables|Drawables]] cliffnotes to create colorful backgrounds and borders to your [[buttons|Drawables#customizing-a-button]], [[listviews|Drawables#customizing-a-listview]], and other views.
 See the [[material card view|Using-the-CardView]] for a look at modern styles for lists.
- 6. Improve **ActionBar and Navigation Appearance** -  Review our style guides for the [[ActionBar|Extended-ActionBar-Guide#custom-actionbar-styles]] and [[Tabs guide|sliding-tabs-with-pagerslidingtabstrip#customize-tab-styles]].
+ 6. Improve **ActionBar and Navigation Appearance** -  Review our style guides for the [[ActionBar|Extended-ActionBar-Guide#custom-actionbar-styles]] and [[Tabs guide|Google-Play-Style-Tabs-using-TabLayout#styling-the-tablayout]].
 See generators linked in next section.
  7. Follow **Android UI Standards** - Use [[modern material design guidelines|Material-Design-Primer]], [[common navigation styles|Android-Design-Guidelines#common-patterns]].
 Review the [[Android Design Guidelines]] with [proper app structure](http://developer.android.com/design/patterns/app-structure.html) and be sure to [design for Android](http://developer.android.com/design/patterns/pure-android.html).
  8. Implement **Intermediate UI Elements** - Make sure to [[add progress bars|Handling-ProgressBars]] when loading, along with placeholders for images and empty states in cases when there's no content.

-## Tips and Tools

-Simple guide for improving the UI for any application including links to tools:

-1. **Catchy Title** - Pick a creative single word name for your application
-2. **Launcher Icon** - Select a pleasant launcher icon (create a [launcher icon](http://imgur.com/a/8cmLM) and update in manifest)
-3. **Design Guidelines** - Review these [[design cliffnotes|Android-Design-Guidelines]] for an  overview of design guidelines and patterns.
-  * [[Material Design Primer|Material-Design-Primer]] - Quick overview of all things related to material design
-  * [[Android Design Guidelines]] - Review our practical design guidelines page
-  * [Core Principles](http://developer.android.com/design/get-started/principles.html) - Core motivating principles of Android UI
-  * [Pure Android](http://developer.android.com/design/patterns/pure-android.html) - Simple guidelines for following Android standards
-  * [App Structure](http://developer.android.com/design/patterns/app-structure.html) - Guidelines for general app structure
-4. **Benchmarking** - Check out the [[following sites|Android-Design-Guidelines#benchmarking]] for looking at how popular apps look and feel
-5. **Styling with Generators**
-  * **Style ActionBar** - Customize the ActionBar with [this generator](http://jgilfelt.github.io/android-actionbarstylegenerator/), copy over the files, and apply the theme.
-  * **Style Views** - Customize the View control colors using the [Holo Colors Generator](http://android-holo-colors.com/)
-  * **Style Drawables** - Customize drawables using the [Drawable Style Generator](http://hateum.github.io/AndroidDrawableGenerator/)

 ## Further Reading